masc-ucsc/docs/docs/pyrope/08-memories.md

 * FPGA memories tend to have their own set of constrains too
 * Logic around memories like BIST has to be added before fabrication

-This constrains the language, it is difficult to have a typical vector/memory provided by the language that handles all these cases.
+These constrains the language, it is difficult to have a typical vector/memory provided by the language that handles all these cases.
 Instead the complex memories are managed by the Pyrope standard library.

 The flow directly supports arrays/memories in two ways: